syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ![WinUI ComboBox hide clear button](Editing_images/winui-combobox-hideclearbutton.png)

-N> `ShowClearButton` property does not have effect in non-editable mode.
+N> The `ShowClearButton` property has no effect in non-editable mode.

-## Open Dropdown programmatically
+## Open a drop-down programmatically

-In SfComboBox control, the drop down can be opened or closed programmatically by using the `IsDropDownOpen` property.
+In SfComboBox control, the drop-down can be opened or closed programmatically by using the `IsDropDownOpen` property.
 The default value of `IsDropDownOpen` property is false.
-Below example shows, opening drop down when pressing alphabet keys in SfComboBox control.
+The following example shows how to open the drop-down when pressing alphabet keys in SfComboBox control.

 {% tabs %}
 {% highlight XAML %}